Now streaming on:

 Fuqua’s smartest decision is to put the weight of the piece on Joe’s shoulders.
 Other directors would have added graphics like a ticking clock or over-cut the piece, but Fuqua and editor Jason Ballantine (“It”) keep us locked into Joe Baylor, often letting his conversations unfold in unbroken shots.
 There are so many places that “The Guilty” could have gone wrong—and I’m sure some of them were discussed in producer’s offices—that I’m happy to report that Fuqua and his team very clearly understood what worked about the original.
 They add just enough of their own flavor while maintaining the thrust of their source so that only the most purist could argue against their innocence in the court of movie criticism.

-This review was filed after the world premiere at the Toronto International Film Festival.
+This review was originally filed after the world premiere at the Toronto International Film Festival on September 11th.
 It opens in limited theatrical release on September 24th and it will be on Netflix on October 1st.

 Jake Gyllenhaal as Joe Bayler